-Pharisaism can be seen from several angles.
-It is the belief that one can save oneself through the observance of law, through the performance of works of piety, fasting, prayer and almsgiving with an eye on the praise of men.
-The Pharisees tended to put stress on little things ("Tithe of mint, dill and cummin') while neglecting the much more important matters of faith, justice and mercy.
-They were noted for their zeal in making converts who in due time became twice as bad as their converters.
+The Gospels have many conflicts between Christ and the Pharisees and in general he denounces their tendency to equate morality with law.
+The Pharisaism that he critices is the belief that all that God asks of us is to keep the Law, through the performance of works of piety, fasting, prayer and almsgiving.
+The Pharisees put stress on little things (Tithe of mint, dill and cummin) while neglecting the more essential matters of faith, justice and mercy.
+They showed zeal in making converts who duly became legalists themselves.
 The outcome was that the Pharisees tended to be hypocrites, a title which Jesus bestowed on them with great liberality.

-Today's Gospel is an invitation to all, especially the more pious and those who tend to be judgmental of others, to examine behind our good works.
-Are they an escape from a sense of guilt?
-If so, the remedy is not the rejection of piety and good works, but a search for a precious gift of God, the willingness to face up to ourselves by acknowledging our personal and national guilt.
+Today's Gospel invites all, especially devout people who may tend to be judgmental of others, to examine our consciences.
+We need a precious gift of God, the willingness to face up to ourselves by acknowledging our personal and social guilt.

-Today's second reading issues a challenge to all Christians--especially the preacher!
+Today's second reading issues a challenge to the whole congregation but especially the preacher.
 We are supposed to live up to what we say we are, followers of Christ.
-We are, in a single word, called to live by love, love in its deepest and Christian sense.
+We are, in a single word, called to live by love, love in its deepest sense.

 This word "Love" is much bandied about but less frequently understood and practiced.
 Jesus gave the supreme example of its real meaning in his life, death and resurrection.
 But he did not die and rise in order to prevent or excuse us from sharing personally in his selfless experience.
 If we are to be redeemed, if we are to be Christians with Him, we must in our turn undergo death and resurrection.
 We must practise what we preach!
 We must mean what we say and do what we mean.

-In the play A Man for All Seasons (by Robert Bolt) there is a scene in which Margaret, the daughter of Thomas More, pleads with her father to desist from his opposition to the dissolute Henry VIII and swear to the Act of Succession.
-So lie will save his life and be released from jail.
-But More is unwilling to do something he doesn't believe in.
+In the play A Man for All Seasons about Sir Thomas More, there is a scene in which Margaret, More's daughter, pleads with her father to stop opposing king Henry VIII and swear to the Act of Succession.
+Only in this way can he save his life and get out of jail.
+But More refuses to agree to something he believes is wrong.
 He says: "If we lived in a State where virtue was profitable, common sense would make us good and greed would make us saintly..
-But since in fact we see that avarice, anger, envy, pride, sloth, lust and stupidity commonly profit us far beyond humility, chastity, fortitude, justice and thought, and we have to choose to be human at all.. why then perhaps we must stand fast a little--even at the risk of being heroes."
-Margaret, emotionally, still begs him to compromise: "Haven't you done as much as God can reasonably want?"
-And her father replies in words that should be written in gold: "Well.. finally.. it isn't a matter of reason; finally it's a matter of love."
+But since we see that anger, envy, pride, sloth, lust and stupidity commonly profit us far beyond humility, chastity, fortitude and justice, if we have to choose to be human at all, then perhaps we must stand fast a little, even at the risk of being heroes."
+When Margaret still begged him to compromise: "Haven't you done as much as God can reasonably want?" her father gave this answer: "Well.. finally.. it isn't a matter of reason; finally it's a matter of love."

-This is the love that Christ spoke about and practised.
-In the end we shall be judged on that alone.
-Our often ragged efforts to bring direction and meaning to the "animated aimlessness" of our lives will--if touched by the love of God and expressed through genuine service of our fellow human beings--have an eternal value.
+This is the unconditional love that Christ spoke about and practised.
+In the end we shall be judged on that standard alone.
+Our own efforts to bring direction and meaning to the "animated aimlessness" of our lives will, if touched by the love of God and expressed through love of our fellow human beings, have an eternal value.